Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Introduction

-where $\mcP(u)$ is the non-linear PDE in question. \end{enumerate} \item The performance of the combined finite element/machine learning approach is assessed against some academic data assimilation problems. \end{itemize}
+where $\mcP$ is the nonlinear PDE operator in question.
+The construction is done in a way that is a special case of the approach presented in \cite{larson2024nonlinoplearn} which in turn is a special case of an even more general approach presented in \cite{sharp_data-free_2023}. \end{enumerate} \item The performance of the combined finite element/machine learning approach is assessed against some academic data assimilation problems. \end{itemize}

 \paragraph{Previous Works.} The inverse problem we consider herein is of unique continuation type.
 There are many types of methods for this type of problem.
 In the framework we consider the earliest works considered quasi-reversibility \cite{Bour05}.
 The stabilized method we consider for unique continuation was first proposed in \cite{Bu13,Bu14} and \cite{BHL18}.
 More recent works use residual minimization in dual norm \cite{CIY22,DMS23,BHLL23}.
-The optimal error estimates for unique continuation with a trace in a finite dimensional space was first considered for Dirichlet trace in \cite{BO24} and for Neumann trace in \cite{BOZ24}.
-The idea of combining unique continuation in finite dimensional space with collective data was first proposed in \cite{Cor22, BJL24} using linear algebra methods for the compression and direct solution of the linear unique continuation problem.
+The optimal error estimates for unique continuation with a trace in a finite-dimensional space was first considered for Dirichlet trace in \cite{BO24} and for Neumann trace in \cite{BOZ24}.
+The idea of combining unique continuation in finite-dimensional space with collective data was first proposed in \cite{Cor22, BJL24} using linear algebra methods for the compression and direct solution of the linear unique continuation problem.
 Low rank solvers for the solution of inverse problems have also been designed in \cite{RFL24} using proper orthogonal decomposition.

-In recent years, significant advancements have been made in utilizing machine learning for solving PDEs and efficiently representing the solutions or deriving reduced order models \cite{MR4645137,MR4582511,MR4756922,MR4619374,MR4549101,MR4467422}.
-These developments are very useful in the context of inverse problems, where they have been utilized in both data- and model-driven inverse problems \cite{MR4260002,MR3881695,MR2684726,MR4298221,MR4832359,MR4597397,MR3341244}.
+In recent years, significant advancements have been made in utilizing machine learning for solving PDEs \cite{MR4582511,MR4467422,bookDLnCP}.
+One important aspect is how to suitably and efficiently represent the learned solution \cite{MR4645137,MR4756922,PATEL2024116536,bachmayr2024}.
+An application that comes very natural in the context of neural networks is the derivation of reduced order models \cite{MR4619374,MR4549101}.